 Part-vampire advocacy group B.L.O.O.D. released a short statement in response to the news.
-"B.L.O.O.D. is unsuprised by Andrei Petrescu's bigotry, but we are surprised and disappointed that multiple part-vampires have felt isolated and unsupported to the point of paying a large sum of money to have an integral part of their identity erased.
+"B.L.O.O.D. is unsuprised by Vasile Petrescu's bigotry, but we are surprised and disappointed that multiple part-vampires have felt isolated and unsupported to the point of paying a large sum of money to have an integral part of their identity erased.
 Both the human and vampire communities have failed these people and driven them into the arms of a predatory fraud."

 "All my patients come to me of their own volition," responded Petrescu in an exclusive comment to The Daily Prophet.
 "I provide a service which cannot be found anywhere else, and as long as there are part-vampires looking for a positive change in their lives, I will provide it."